hjwp/TDDjango-site/talk_proposal.rst

 https://www.youtube.com/watch?v=WfyoC0h9QKA

 Skip to about 9 mins in for it to actually begin.
 Sound occasionally fails, technical problems with the EP2012 a/v setup I guess.

-Here's another video of me presenting PythonAnywhere at PyConUK https://www.youtube.com/watch?v=e6NLAbgmRZ4
+Here's another video of me presenting a lightning talk on a different topic (PythonAnywhere) at PyConUK

+https://www.youtube.com/watch?v=e6NLAbgmRZ4